 We examine the white electorate as the changing composition of five generations.
 Figure 11 combines each of the generational curves from the previous sections on a single graph.
-However, instead of plotting each generation by its representative birth cohort, we broaden each generation to the scale of decades.
-The narrative remains the same though; narrow definitions of generations are not indicated by the data.
+However, instead of plotting each generation by a single representative birth year, we broaden each generation to the scale of decades.
+This better reflects each full generation, where single year differences in birth do not reflect massive differences in political socialization.
+The narrative for each generation remains similar to what was described above.

-The changing width of each curve reflects the proportion of the electorate that each generation contributes at any given time: At the start of the series, the oldest generation comprises the entire electorate.
-As time marches on, they become a smaller and smaller portion, and by 2016 all five generations are represented.8 The overall electorate is shown in black.
+The changing width of each curve reflects the proportion of the electorate that each generation contributes at any given time: at the start of the series, the oldest generation comprises the entire electorate.
+As time marches on, they become a smaller and smaller portion, and by 2016 all five generations are represented.7 The overall electorate is shown in black.